 The goal of these space rovers was to search for answers about the history of water on Mars.
 This was done by searching for and characterizing a variety of rocks and soils that would hold clues to past water activity.
 They were sent out in 2003 and it was a $820 million undertaking.
 During its fifth mission, the Spirit became stuck in some soft soil.
 After nine months of trying to get it to move, its role was changed to be a stationary science platform.

 This unmanned spacecraft was sent to Saturn.
-It is the fourth space probe to take the journey to Saturn and the first to enter its orbit.
+It is the fourth space probe to take the journey to Saturn and is one of the most exciting NASA space missions because it was the first to enter its orbit.
 Its missions is still ongoing.
 The United States and 16 European countries make up the team responsible for designing, building, and collecting data from the Cassini orbiter and the Huygens probe.
 The mission itself is managed by the NASA's Jet Propulsion Laboratory.